cailleanC1C/C1C-Recruitment/docs/ops/Promo_Summary_Spec.md

 ### Common visibility handling

-- Only answers with a resolved visibility state **other than** `skip` are rendered.
+- Only answers with a resolved visibility state **other than** `skip` are rendered (for flows that use sheet-driven visibility).
-- Fields become visible or hidden according to the rules engine output (same as Welcome).
-- If summary generation fails, a fallback embed is posted with the message
+- If summary generation fails, a promo-scoped fallback embed is posted with the message **“Promo summary unavailable — please ping @RecruitmentCoordinator”**.
-  **“Summary unavailable — see logs”** and a generic promo description line.

 ---